mendix/docs/content/developerportal/app-store/use-app-store-content-in-the-modeler.md

 To add the Radiobutton List widget from the App Store via the Desktop Modeler, follow these steps:

-1. Download the [RadioButton List](https://appstore.home.mendix.com/link/app/20/) widget (for reference, follow the steps in the [Downloading Content from the App Store via the Desktop Modeler](#downloading) section above).
+1. Download the [RadioButton List](https://appstore.home.mendix.com/link/app/20/) widget (for reference, follow the steps in the [Downloading Content from the App Store](#downloading) section above).
 2. A widget downloaded from the App Store is placed in your app project structure.
 You can find the widget and start using it in the following ways:

 	* Click **Add widget**, then browse the list of **Add-on widgets**: